-This section of the OFO Report provides PG&E's comments and observations of the data presented, and also offer PG&E's recommendations for possible change.
+This section of the OFO Report provides PG&E's comments and observations of the data presented, and also offer PG&E's recommendations for possible change.6

-A. Frequency of OFOs during Third Quarter of 2008
+A. Frequency of OFOs during First Quarter of 2009

-The seventeen (17) OFO events called during the quarter represent a slightly higher than typical frequency of OFO events experienced during a quarter under the Gas Accord market structure.
+The eight (8) OFO events called during the quarter is slightly below the typical frequency of OFO events experienced during a quarter under the Gas Accord market structure.
 Since 2003 PG&E has averaged between 12 and 13 OFO events per quarter.
-The frequency of OFOs this quarter also reflects a small increase in the occurrence of OFOs compare to the third quarter in the previous two years.
-In both 2007 and 2006 we experienced 11 OFO events during the third quarter.
+The frequency of OFOs this quarter reflects an average in the occurrence of OFOs compared to the first quarter in the previous two years.
+In 2008 we experienced five (5) OFO events, and in 2007 we experienced twelve (12) OFO events during the first quarter.

-See Section C.1.f.(1), page 5, of the OFO Settlement.
+3 See Section C.1.f.(1), page 5, of the OFO Settlement.

-&lt;sup>4 The billing data for Core Procurement Groups (CPGs) is based on their "Determined Usage", which is the forecast on the morning of flow day.
+4 The billing data for Core Procurement Groups (CPGs) is based on their "Determined Usage", which is the forecast on the morning of flow day.

-&lt;sup>5 This data is required by Sections C.1.f.(2), (3), (4), and (5) of the OFO Settlement.
+5 This data is required by Sections C.1.f.(2), (3), (4), and (5) of the OFO Settlement.

-The OFO Settlement Agreement specified that the quarterly OFO report would contain "any proposed changes to any OFO and balancing procedures and/or methodology addressed in this Settlement."
+6 The OFO Settlement Agreement specified that the quarterly OFO report would contain "any proposed changes to any OFO and balancing procedures and/or methodology addressed in this Settlement."
 See Section C.1.f.6, page 5.